Benjamin Bitler, PhD

 How Cell Shape Changes Lead to Metastasis in Ovarian Cancer

-OCRA’s first-ever Health Equity Research Grant (HEG) was launched in 2024 and sponsored by GSK.
-It is intended to overcome barriers to care faced by marginalized communities and is geared to all investigators with projects focusing on ovarian cancer and/or related gynecologic cancers research that have a health equity focus.
-Support of $100,000 annually for two years will be awarded to the institution where the recipient will conduct the research.
+OCRA’s first-ever Health Equity Research Grant (HEG) was launched in 2024.
+The first grant was sponsored by GSK.
+This grant is intended to overcome barriers to care faced by marginalized communities and is geared to all investigators with projects focusing on ovarian cancer and/or related gynecologic cancers research that have a health equity focus.
+Support of $100,000 annually for two years, for a total of $200,000, will be awarded to the institution where the recipient will conduct the research.

 University of Pennsylvania